wengshiwei/wengshiwei.github.io/index.md

 My research interests span several aspects of programming languages.
 I believe programming languages can provide solutions to problems in other areas of computer science.
 I am active in our lab's weekly [seminar](https://pl.cs.jhu.edu/seminars/fall-2020/) and happy to [chat](http://blog.tail.moe/contact) about them.

-This summer (2021), I will work as a Research Intern at Microsoft Research Lab, Redmond (_virtually_), on [Check C](https://www.microsoft.com/en-us/research/project/checked-c/) project
+This summer (2021), I work as a Research Intern at Microsoft Research Lab, Redmond (_virtually_), on [Checked C](https://www.microsoft.com/en-us/research/project/checked-c/) project.

 <!-- ~~**I am looking forward to summer internship 2020 (functional languages esp.
 OCaml preferred but all is fine). <a href="mailto:wengshiwei@jhu.edu">Email me</a> wengshiwei@jhu.edu**~~ -->
 <!-- I got an internship offer at [Nomadic Labs](https://nomadic-labs.com/) on Linear Types and OCaml program analysis summer 2019.
 However, due to the COVID-19 and regulations for international students in United States, I cannot make it physically nor virtually. -->